The Chateau Gallery

 A Châteauesque contemporary art gallery and studio based in the heart of the Historic Old Louisville Preservation District

-The Chateau Gallery is a contemporary hybrid art and studio based in historic Old Louisville.
+The Chateau Gallery is a contemporary hybrid art and studio loosely based in historic Old Louisville.
+The building's unique Châteauesque Victorian architecture lends credence to the gallery's name, known informally as “TCG.”
 TCG's narrative is as compelling as the space housed within its walls.
 The original building, built on the tailwind of the Southern Exhibition, is one of the first Gilded Age mansions built on Third Street's Millionaire's Row.
-The building's unique Châteauesque Victorian architecture lends credence to the gallery's name, known informally as “TCG.”
 Throughout its many lives, the monolithic building served as the estate of a tobacco baron, a funeral home, The Kentucky College of Barbering, an unlicensed child care center, a "drug dealer's palace," and a law office.

 TCG is an avant-garde goliath of brick and mortar, wooden beams, and traditional white gallery walls — a constant construction project occupying a time and place between the antique and the contemporary.
 TCG’s mission is to use our platform to transcend borders and broadcast multi-faceted viewpoints through artistic, ideological, and philosophical exchange.
 Our current calls for entries, scheduled events, and submission forms are listed on our call for entries page.
 Check out our exhibitions page for past and current exhibitions.
 Learn more about TCG and our history by visiting our about page, and contact us if you have any questions.

-May 1st, 2024 - June 1st, 2024
+October 1st, 2024 - November 1st, 2024

-Call For Entry: Abandoned
+Call For Entry: Letters, Numbers & Symbols

 International Submission Deadline:

-May 15th, 2024 11:59 PST
+October 15th, 2024 11:59 PST

-Abandoned is an international open call for photographers ages 18 and older.
+Letters, Numbers & Symbols is an international open call for photographers ages 18 and older.
 All forms of two-dimensional images, traditional and non-conventional media, and conventional or alternative processes with a subjective analog or digital photographic base are welcome for submission.

-Submission Deadline: May 15th, 2024
+Submission Deadline: October 15th, 2024

-Juror Notifications: May 25th, 2024
+Juror Notifications: October 27th, 2024

 Format: Online Exhibition

-Exhibition: June 1st, 2024 - July 1st, 2024
+Exhibition: November 1st, 2024 - December 1st, 2024

-Call For Entry: Shadow and Light
+Call For Entry: The Narrative

 International Submission Deadline:

-June 15th, 2024 11:59 PST
+November 15th, 2024 11:59 PST

-Shadow and Light is an international open call for photographers ages 18 and older.
+The Narrative is an international open call for photographers ages 18 and older.
 All forms of two-dimensional images, traditional and non-conventional media, and conventional or alternative processes with a subjective analog or digital photographic base are welcome for submission.

-Submission Deadline: June 15th, 2024
+Submission Deadline: November 15th, 2024

-Juror Notifications: June 25th, 2024
+Juror Notifications: November 27th, 2024

 Format: Online Exhibition

-Exhibition: July 1st, 2024 - August 1st, 2024
+Exhibition: December 1st, 2024 - January 1st, 2025